-The San Juan Basin Archeological Society (SJBAS) is an all-volunteer group for individuals interested in exploring, learning about, and preserving archaeological, cultural and historical resources, primarily in the Four Corners region, but also across the country and around the world.
+The San Juan Basin Archaeological Society (SJBAS) is an all-volunteer organization for individuals interested in exploring, learning about, and preserving archaeological, cultural and historical resources, primarily in the Four Corners region, but also across the country and around the world.
 SJBAS is a Colorado Nonprofit Corporation.

 Meetings and Lectures

 - Unless otherwise noted on the website, SJBAS meetings are held the second Wednesday of each month in the Lyceum at the Center of Southwest Studies at Fort Lewis College, except for the June picnic and December holiday party and annual meeting.
 A pre-meeting social begins in the Center lobby at 6:30 p.m., followed by a brief business meeting and lecture at 7:00 p.m.
 Check the website, www.sjbas.org, before each meeting to confirm location and time.
 Some presentations are co-sponsored with other groups and may not always be held in the Lyceum or on Wednesday.